vijaivimu/SDS-CP034-incomeinsight/README.md

 # Welcome to the SuperDataScience Community Project!
-Welcome to the --project name-- repository! 🎉
+Welcome to the **IcomeInsight: Predicting Earning Potential from Demographic & Employment Data** repository! 🎉

 This project is a collaborative initiative brought to you by SuperDataScience, a thriving community dedicated to advancing the fields of data science, machine learning, and AI.
 We are excited to have you join us in this journey of learning, experimentation, and growth.